Galapagos NV (GLPG)'s Financial Results Comparing With Exelixis Inc. (NASDAQ:EXEL) | New Business Observer

 Profitability

-Table 2 demonstrates the return on equity, net margins and return on assets of Galapagos NV and Exelixis Inc.
+Table 2 provides Galapagos NV and Exelixis Inc.’s return on equity, net margins and return on assets.

 |Net Margins